 The existing cloud service models such as IaaS, PaaS and SaaS promise optimum utilisation of resources.
 They offer a pay-per-use model and quick time-to-market, as key business benefits.

-- Operating system and computational resource selection is fixed at the time of deployment configuration, makes changes at a later stage difficult and costly.
+- 3. Operating system and computational resource selection are fixed at the time of deployment configuration, making changes at a later stage difficult and costly.

 Serverless, a New Cloud Architecture